 Now that you are engaged in renting your property out for income, it’s important you ensure certain fees and services are properly set up and recorded for tax purposes.
 Let’s discuss some of these expenses.

 Starting with insurance.
 As with most premiums, this is usually prepaid in advance for a certain period of time.

 An example would be if you purchased insurance for your property in March 2018 for $1,200.
 The coverage period is from April 2018 to March 31, 2019.
-Since the coverage period exceeds the current tax year, you must apportion and allocate the premiums applicable to this current year only and carry forward the balance for the next reporting period.
+Since the coverage period exceeds the current tax year, you must apportion the premiums applicable to this current year only and carry forward the balance for the next reporting period.
 In this example your allowed premium deduction would be $900; the nine months covered from April to Dec 2018 or $100 per month of qualified rental use.

 Please note that some insurance carriers frequently bundle premium packages between personal and business customers for a discounted rate.
 You must ensure that you only allocate the portion which is applicable to your business rental property from this deduction.
 The personal and non-business use may be deductible on your personal income tax return.